Reed Research Reactor: Undergraduate leadership

-The RRR distinguishes itself from other university research reactors by the fact that it is the only reactor run completely by undergraduate students and serves undergraduate degree programs almost exclusively.
-In fact, Reed College does not have any nuclear engineering or even any engineering program.
+The RRR distinguishes itself from other university research reactors by the fact that it is one of the only reactors run completely by undergraduate students and serves undergraduate degree programs almost exclusively.
+Other reactors run by undergraduates include Idaho State University's AGN-201m, and University of New Mexico's AGN-201m.

 The facility is used in research projects, often conducted by the campus itself.
 As of November 2018, there are approximately 40 students licensed to operate the reactor.
 In order to obtain such a license, students must attend a year of seminars on nuclear safety followed by an exam administered by the Nuclear Regulatory Commission.

 When the facilities were visited by ABC's "Radioactive Roadtrip" Primetime special, the fact that the school had no engineering program was purported as evidence that university reactors are sometimes kept as more of a status symbol than as a valid research tool.
 This is a quote from the ABC website:

-University Reaction: The reactor is a "zero-risk facility," and there is no plausible way it is a threat, said Edward Hershey, director of public affairs at Reed College.
-Although the school has no nuclear engineering department – or any engineering department for that matter – chemistry and physics students use it as a resource.
-Hershey said the reactor is a "bragging point" for Reed.
-"It's just a neat facility," he said.

-The "zero-risk facility" comment reflects the reactor design which is a pin-type Low Enriched Uranium natural circulation driven LWR, with a very strong negative temperature coefficient.
+The "zero-risk facility" comment reflects the reactor design which is a pin-type low-enriched uranium natural circulation driven light-water reactor, with a very strong negative temperature coefficient.
 As such, it is impossible to overheat the reactor, even in the case of a sudden reactivity insertion.